MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/work-in-offline-mode.md

 > ![Offline status completed.](media/offline-first-3.png)

-When you refresh the data on a grid view, you'll get a notification stating, **Refreshing you data**.
+When you refresh the data on a grid view, you'll get a notification stating, **Refreshing your data...**.

 > [!div class="mx-imgBorder"]
 > ![Refreshing offline status.](media/offline-first-4.png)